-- 1. Clerk's Office - a.
+1. Clerk's Office

+a.
 General Information.

 The clerk's office receives, processes, and disseminates to the judges and the parties case filings and official court actions.
-The office is divided into case processing units, including a docketing unit, a monitoring unit, a calendar and records management unit and a close-out or postsubmission unit.
+The office is divided into case processing units, including a docketing unit, a case management unit, and a calendar and records management unit.

 The clerk's central office is open from 8:00 a.m. to 5:00 p.m.
 The address is Thomas F. Eagleton U.S. Courthouse, Room 24.329, 111 South Tenth Street, St. Louis, Missouri 63102.
 The telephone number is 314-244-2400.
-The clerk's office welcomes questions concerning court policies and procedures, CM/ECF filing, case status, and the federal and local rules of appellate procedure, and will assist counsel or pro se litigants in resolving procedural problems that arise during the appellate process.
+The clerk's office welcomes questions concerning court policies and procedures, CM/ECF filings, case status, and the federal and local rules of appellate procedure, and will assist counsel or pro se litigants in resolving procedural problems that arise during the appellate process.

-The clerk's divisional office is located at 316 N. Robert Street, St. Paul, Minnesota 55101.
+The clerk's divisional office is located at 316 N. Robert Street, Room 500, St. Paul, Minnesota 55101.
 The telephone number is 612-848-1300.
-The St. Paul office provides the following services: docketing new appeals; answering procedural and policy questions on court operations; staffing St. Paul court sessions; coordinating emergency filings when necessary; receiving transcripts, exhibits, and district court files from Minnesota, North Dakota, and South Dakota; and providing Eighth Circuit materials, including Circuit Rules, Internal Operating Procedures, and Settlement Conference Forms.
+The St. Paul office provides the following services: docketing new appeals; answering procedural and policy questions on court operations; staffing St. Paul court sessions; coordinating emergency filings when necessary; receiving transcripts, exhibits, and district court materials from Minnesota, North Dakota, and South Dakota; and providing Eighth Circuit materials, including Circuit Rules, Internal Operating Procedures, and forms.

 b.
-CM/ECF Information and Links.
+CM/ECF Information and links.